ChristopherGLewis/ZertoModule/README.md

 **0.8.7** - Fixed some issues with Add-ZertoVRA

-**0.8.6** - Fixed some isssues with passing ZertoServer/Port/Token to sub-calls'
+**0.8.6** - Fixed some issues with passing ZertoServer/Port/Token to sub-calls'

 **0.8.5** - Updated to remove some company information'

-**0.8.0** - Initital release to Powershell Gallery.
+**0.8.0** - Initial release to Powershell Gallery.
 Note that some functionality, specifically around editing VPG settings, has not been implemented.